Hack-TIY-2015-OfficeHawk/officehawk/README.md

-# office hawk api
+# Office Hawk API

-Welcome to the office hawk API docs!
+Welcome to the Office Hawk API docs!

 We're watching you...